 After an athlete provides a blood and/or urine sample to a USADA doping control or blood collection officer, his or her sample is sent to a WADA accredited laboratory.
 WADA laboratories are compliant with the WADA International Standard for Laboratories, meeting the strictest standards globally.
 WADA laboratories receive samples, with no identifying connection to the athletes, removing any opportunity for bias in the reporting.
 The independent WADA laboratory results are given to the athlete, USADA, as well as uploaded to WADA’s Anti-Doping Management System (ADAMS).

 Identification of an Anti-Doping Rule Violation

-While an Anti-Doping Rule Violation (ADRV) most often occurs as the result of the WADA laboratory reporting to USADA an Adverse Analytical Finding (AAF), or positive test, an ADRV can occur from any of the following.
+While an anti-doping rule violation (ADRV) most often occurs as the result of a WADA laboratory reporting to USADA an adverse analytical finding (AAF), i.e., a positive test, an ADRV can occur from any of the following.

 The presence of a prohibited substance or its metabolites or markers in an athlete’s sample.